labarilem/labarilem.github.io/_pages/about.md

 ## Experience

-- Developed various kinds of Typescript libraries published as NPM packages.
+- Developed various kinds of Typescript libraries published as NPM packages with continuous delivery.

 - Developed cross-platform CI and CD tools (e.g. build and pipeline tools) with Typescript + Node.js and C# on .NET Core.
 These tools have been integrated with third-party build agents systems and source control providers to automate the software production process of the company.

 - Developed a framework for data modeling and source code generation that powers several enterprise projects.
 This framework generates source code for Angular 4 frontends, ASP.NET backends and it's able to generate documentation artifacts too (e.g. markdown files, static HTML websites and PDF files).

 - Built web applications with a Typescript + React + Redux frontend and a Typescript + Node.js + Express backend.

+- Working in agile teams.

 - Built web applications with an Angular 4 frontend running in Electron and a Typescript + Node.js + Express backend.